asimpletune/craigslist-roommate-ad/ad.md

 **tl;dr**
 This house is beyond amazing, and we're "ok".
-We have coming available July 1st or sooner:
+We have coming available September 1st:
-* One XL sized room (about 15' x 20')
-* One L sized room (about 15' x 15')
-* Two M sized rooms (about 13' 13')
 * An optional S sized room (about 15' x 8')

 There is much, more more... you really have to see this place to believe it.